jcorporation/myMPD/docs/references/tags.md

 myMPD supports two modes for handling albums.

 The default is the advanced album mode.
-It should be preferred one, except your mpd song database is very huge.
+It is the preferred one, except the mpd song database is very huge.

 #### Advanced album mode

 The album mode queries each song to build the album cache.
 This can take a long time, if your mpd song database is very huge.

-- If available myMPD uses the MUSICBRAINZ_ALBUMID to group songs into albums, else it falls back to AlbumArtist + Album.
+- If available myMPD uses the MUSICBRAINZ_ALBUMID to group songs into albums, else it falls back to AlbumArtist + Album + Date.
 - To support multiartist albums you must use the MUSICBRAINZ_ALBUMID tag or the AlbumArtist tag and set it e. g. to `Various`.
+- To support multiple versions of an album, you must maintain the MUSICBRAINZ_ALBUMID tag or the Date tag.
 - To support multidisc albums you must use the Disc tag (numeric or in the format `1/2`).

 #### Simple album mode